 Many colleges use the FAFSA to award their own aid as well, so taking the time to complete this one form can open up multiple financial aid opportunities for you.

 The best way to speed up the application process is to be prepared.
 Before you start, round up all the documents you’ll need, including tax returns and your FSA ID.
-You can also speed up the application process by using the IRS data retrieval tool, which imports tax return information for you and ensures accuracy of the information reported to the financial aid office at your school.
+Your tax information will pulled directly into the FAFSA, but having your returns nearby may come in handy to answer certain questions.

 When it comes to scholarships, one way to speed up the process is to repurpose essays you’ve already written.
 Sometimes all it takes is a few tweaks to make an existing essay fit the requirements of other scholarship applications.